-Students may be able to challenge up to 25% of their undergraduate degree program.
+Students may challenge up to 25% of their undergraduate degree program.
 Students can potentially fulfill some elective, interdisciplinary, and/or general education courses by completing a Prior Learning Assessment (PLA).
 To be eligible for PLA credits, students must be enrolled in an undergraduate degree program at Bottega University.
-Additionally, the student must have submitted his/her official transcripts to the university and must have remaining general education and/or elective credits required to complete their degree program at BU.
-Before requesting a PLA, BU suggests that the student contact his/her Advisor to discuss whether PLA would be beneficial to him/her and how credits are applied towards the chosen degree program.
+Additionally, the student must have submitted their official transcripts to the university and must have remaining general education and/or elective credits required to complete their degree program at Bottega University.
+Before requesting a PLA, Bottega University suggests the student contact their advisor to discuss whether PLA would be beneficial to them and how credits are applied towards the chosen degree program.
+Students must notify BU staff before they start the course they wish to challenge.
+Students must complete the PLA for each course they wish to challenge.
+Students must indicate mastery of the course concepts by being able to effectively describe the prior learning activities and expertise they have attained relevant to the course objectives.
+Students must demonstrate mastery by providing exhibits of their own work that indicate the level of mastery pertaining to the course objectives.
+Students must defend their mastery by completing an assigned project and achieving a score of 70% or better.